FranciscoJavierPizarro/hackthebox_writeups/startingPoint/tier2/Archetype.md

 [*] ACK: Result: 1 - Microsoft SQL Server (140 3232)
 [!]
 Press help for extra shell commands
 ```
-Once in check the rol
+Once in check, we check the rol of the account we are currently using
 ```
 SQL> SELECT is_srvrolemember('sysadmin');